rsiemens/squids/docs/guide.rst

 ---------------

 Once you have sent a task into an SQS queue you'll likely want run it eventually.
 To run the task you need to consume it.
-We can get a consumer for a queue by calling ``app.create_consumer(queue_name)``.
+We can get a consumer for a queue by calling :meth:`.App.create_consumer`.
+``create_consumer`` takes a single argument which is the queue name.
 Once we have the consumer we can begin to consume and run our tasks like so:

 .. code-block:: python